HerFri/rock-paper-scissors/README.md

 ![win](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/win.PNG?raw=true)

 When the players' score equals to the score of the computer, the scores are displayed in yellow, marking a draw.

 ![draw](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/draw.PNG?raw=true)

 In between the players' and computers' score is a reset button located for setting the scores back to 0 and to start a new game.
-By clicking the button, a pop-up shows up, asking the players' confirmation, if he/she really wants to reset the game.
+By clicking the button, a confirmation dialog box shows up, asking the players' confirmation, if he/she really wants to reset the game.

 ![resetconfirm](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/resetconfirm.PNG?raw=true)

 By clicking 'Ok', the scores are reset to 0 and the 'fight area' will be cleared off the previous chosen options by player and computer.
+By clicking 'Cancel', the score stays the same just like before clicking the reset button.

 ![resetok](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/resetok.PNG?raw=true)